PlayFab/MpsPowershell/MpsPowershell/docs/Stop-PfMultiplayerServer.md

 ### -ShutdownMultiplayerServerRequest
 Executes the shutdown callback from the GSDK and terminates the multiplayer server session.
 The callback in the GSDK will allow for graceful shutdown with a 15 minute timeoutIf graceful shutdown has not been completed before 15 minutes have elapsed, the multiplayer server session will be forcefully terminated on it's own.
-To construct, see NOTES section for SHUTDOWNMULTIPLAYERSERVERREQUEST properties and create a hash table.

 ```yaml
 Type: PlayFab.Multiplayer.Models.IShutdownMultiplayerServerRequest